 Eastern Side of Alexandria:

-Huntington – where end of yellow line metro is, many high rise apts/condos where much of the Huntington residents live.
+Huntington – where end of yellow line metro is, many high rise apartments/condos where much of the Huntington residents live.

 Jefferson Manor / Fair Haven – Just where Route 1 crosses S Kings Hwy and a lot of retail here.